Updated tuning 2.0!

 Today I’ll be checking out their 4 Balanced Armature based VG4 from their ArtMagic series.
 It is priced at $229 (MRP) but is on sale currently for $195 on BGVP’s Official Store (AliExpress).

 This review has been a long time coming but due to my busy work schedule, Coronavirus chaos and lockdowns, I could not get this out sooner.
 But here’s an interesting backstory.

-Disclaimer #2 – This review is of the updated VG4 tuning and so might not add up to the previous reviews people have done.
-Also, I think I should make it absolutely clear that all the pointers and advice I gave to BGVP were absolutely FREE of charge.
-I DO NOT have a percentage share in the sales nor is this my tuning or signature IEM.
-BGVP tuned this all by themselves with some inputs from me.
-I had no idea how these were going to turn out until I got them.
+Disclaimer #2 – This review is of the updated VG4 tuning and might not add up to reviews other people have done previously.
+Also, all the pointers and advice I gave to BGVP were absolutely FREE of charge.
+BGVP re-tuned this all by themselves with some inputs from me.
+I had no idea how these were going to turn out until I got them back.
 I also purposefully tried hard not to let any of this influence my review in any way.
-But still, take this review with a pinch of salt just in case.
-Haha. 😀
+But still, take this review with a pinch of salt.
+Haha.

 Note – If you decide on getting the VG4, make sure you check and ask the seller for the new updated VG4 and not the older one before purchasing.
 I wish they had named it version 2 or something similar.

 - Drivers – 4 balanced armatures (2 Sonion + 2 Knowles)

 - 3 tuning switches

 - Frequency response – 12Hz-40kHz